-RS ConnectPoint® has been developed to offer a fast, convenient route to structured MRO procurement for customers where access to a PC isn’t possible for every worker
+RS ConnectPoint® has been developed to offer a fast, convenient route to structured MRO procurement – and it has come into its own during the pandemic

 Simple, effective and convenient

-Users are issued with a QR code or a unique PIN to log into an RS ConnectPoint® terminal.
-Not only does that give them access to RS PurchasingManager®, but because it also connects with the customer’s nearest RS Local branch a customer can get help and advice too.
-So as well as sourcing parts and placing orders, they can track an existing order, get safety information, request data sheets, or find answers to specific questions.
+Users are issued with a QR code or a PIN to log into an RS ConnectPoint® terminal.
+As well as sourcing parts and placing orders, they can track an existing order, get safety information, request data sheets, or find answers to specific questions.

-The desire to keep things simple extends to the RS ConnectPoint® communications interface too.
-Customers can talk to RS Local staff via a message service that operates with a familiar, intuitive look and feel.
-It also has a facility that allows customers to live-chat with the RS technical support team.
+The desire to keep things simple extends to the RS ConnectPoint® communications interface, too.
+Customers can talk to RS Local staff via a message service that includes live-chat with the RS technical support team.

 “RS ConnectPoint® is not industry specific.
 You could put it in a food factory, a university faculty – it could go anywhere.
 It's diverse and very flexible"Alex Davies, Head of Value Added Services, RS Components